Italy's Padoan urges ECB bond buying 'without constraints'

 "I hope that national fragmentation doesn't exert an influence," he said.
 "What counts is to turn around expectations and for that, there needs to be a decisive intervention without constraints."

-Details of the program, which ECB President Mario Draghi is widely expected to unveil after a meeting on Jan.
+Details of the programme, which ECB President Mario Draghi is widely expected to unveil after a meeting on Jan.
 22, are still unclear.

 The plan has faced stiff resistance from Germany, the bloc's biggest economy, which fears unlimited bond purchases would risk loading too much risk from weaker countries onto the Eurosystem as a whole.